cpezzato/panda_simulation/README.md

 # Active inference for robot manipulators.
 Simulation using Franka Emika Panda 7-DOF

+### How to cite this work
+This simulation was developed to support the theoretical results of this work:

+- Pezzato C., Ferrari, R., Henrandez C., *A Novel Adaptive Controller for Robot Manipulators Based on Active Inference*, IEEE Robotics and Automation Letters, 2020.

+If you found this controller useful, please consider citing the paper above.

 ## News
 ### Active inference for the real setup
 The code for controlling the real Panda using either libfranka or franka_ros is now available at https://github.com/cpezzato/active_inference